 U.S. Military Academy Cadet

 In 1841, Smith received an appointment to the United States Military Academy through his uncle, U.S. Congressman John Smith.
 Smith entered the Academy on July 1, 1841.
-Among his classmates were future Union Generals Thomas J. Wood, Fitz-John Porter, and Gordon Granger, and future Confederate General Edmund Kirby Smith.
+Among his classmates were future Union Generals Thomas J. Wood, Fitz John Porter, and Gordon Granger, as well as future Confederate General Edmund Kirby Smith.
 While at West Point, Smith’s classmates began referring to Smith as “Baldy” because of his thinning hair.
-While there, Smith also developed a reputation for being brusque and outspoken, a trait that would later hinder his advancement as a military officer.
+Smith also developed a reputation for being brusque and outspoken, a trait that would later hinder his advancement as a military officer.
 In the classroom, Smith proved to be an excellent student, graduating fourth in his class of forty-one cadets on July 1, 1845.

 U.S. Army Officer